 In Paris, at least, the concept is simple: free music, all evening, everywhere.

 And I mean everywhere.
-A common way to enjoy the festivities is to simply take a walk, stopping wherever a performance particularly takes your fancy, and then wandering on to see what else you can find.
+A common way to enjoy the festivities is to simply take a walk, stopping wherever a performance particularly piques your interest, and then wandering on to see what else you can find.
 Musicians play in and outside restaurants; in town squares; in parks; next to the river; in museums; in galleries… as far as public spaces go, you name it, someone’s making music there.
 Some private spaces are turned into performance spaces for the night, too – for instance, this year, the Elysée Palace opened its doors to the public to get involved in the Fête for the first time.

 The list of genres on offer is seemingly endless, too; I can’t imagine anyone struggling to find something that took their fancy, however obscure the taste.
 I was initially struggling to choose between investigating the offerings at the Irish Cultural Centre in the 5th Arrondissement; trekking over to Parc de la Villette for some good old-fashioned rock; or simply having a wander around my own neighbourhood, where I had read there would be someone singing Broadway hits, amongst various other acts.